-Guest Lectures: As in Semester I, Students also attend one-off talks and lectures by artists, gallerists, critics, auction house experts and other art world professionals.
+Guest Lectures: As in Semester I, Students also attend talks and lectures by scholars, artists and art world professionals.

 Tutorials: Tutorials remain a key element of the teaching and learning.
-For MA students, some tutorials are dedicated to the development of possible topics for the dissertation.
+For MA students, in Semester II there are tutorials dedicated to the development of possible topics for the dissertation.